CX leader shares vision of the future for using customer data

 Traditionally, companies were able to identify and prioritize improvement opportunities from their customer surveys via correlation or regression analysis and quadrant charts, which identify priority improvements, fundamental essentials, and things to continue doing.
 But I don’t think a lot of folks put faith into those quad charts, which don’t offer up the ability to identify the impact those improvements (or the “continue doings”) would have on the desired business outcomes.

 In recent years, there’s been an evolution from purely descriptive analytics (basic, summary statistics) to predictive analytics (predicting some future outcome based on what you know about the customer or on historical data).
-And now we have prescriptive analytics, which takes that prediction and tells you why and then what to do, outlining the next best action to take in order to achieve a desired outcome.
+And now we have prescriptive analytics, which takes that prediction and tells you why and then what to do, outlining the next best action to take in order to achieve the desired outcome.

-According to Wikipedia, prescriptive analytics: not only anticipates what will happen and when it will happen, but also why it will happen.
+According to Wikipedia, prescriptive analytics: not only anticipates what will happen and when it will happen but also why it will happen.
 Further, prescriptive analytics suggests decision options on how to take advantage of a future opportunity or mitigate a future risk and shows the implication of each decision option.
 Prescriptive analytics can continually take in new data to re-predict and re-prescribe, thus automatically improving prediction accuracy and prescribing better decision options.
 Prescriptive analytics ingests hybrid data, a combination of structured (numbers, categories) and unstructured data (videos, images, sounds, texts), and business rules to predict what lies ahead and to prescribe how to take advantage of this predicted future without compromising other priorities.

 You can already see how this is a windfall for customer experience professionals and, more importantly, for customers.